justinkwaugh/tabletop/README.md

 ```
 PUBLIC_API_HOST="http://localhost:3000"
 PUBLIC_SSE_HOST="http://localhost:3000"

+PUBLIC_GOOGLE_CLIENT_ID=
+PUBLIC_VAPID_KEY=
 ```

 ### Running Locally

-1. In a terminal window at the root of the project run `turbo firestore` to start the firestore emulator.
+1. In a terminal window navigate to apps/backend and run `npm run firestore` to start the firestore emulator.
 1. In another terminal window at the root of the project run `turbo redis` to start a local redis instance in a container
 1. In yet another terminal window, run `turbo watch dev` to build and run the actual project locally.